charitywater/sidekiq_retry_monitor/README.md

 # Sidekiq::Retry::Monitor

-Middleware for Sidekiq that reports to Rollbar if a job as retried a certain number of times.
+Middleware for Sidekiq that reports to Rollbar if a job has retried a certain number of times.

 ## Usage